-Mark D. Ogletree (email@example.com) is an associate professor of Church history at BYU.
+Mark D. Ogletree (email@example.com) was an associate professor of Church history at BYU when this was published.

 In spring 1998, Richard E. Bennett sat in a new faculty seminar addressed by Elder Henry B. Eyring, Church Commissioner of Education, who charged the faculty to help students publish before they graduate.
 At the time, few Religious Education faculty members required students to write papers, much less publish them.

 Several years earlier, Dr. Bennett had orchestrated a history-focused symposium for college students at the University of Manitoba.
 He was pleased the way they presented their research.
 He thus decided to create a symposium at BYU where students could research, write, present, and publish their findings.
 Bennett felt it was important that students make their own discoveries regarding Church history and doctrine, examine their convictions and understandings, and ultimately apply their discoveries to strengthen their own testimonies and knowledge of the gospel.
 He wanted to create a venue where students could explore the doctrines, principles, and Church history and thus gain insight that they could share with their peers.
 The students’ findings would be presented in a conference and ultimately published in a journal.

 Thus the student symposium was born.
 In the fall of 1998, a committee was organized and they went to work on developing the event.
 A call for papers was circulated that fall, and by the end of the semester, ninety-nine papers were submitted by the students for consideration.
 After the committee read, reread, and discussed the quality of the papers with each other, forty-eight students were selected to present their papers.
 This first symposium was held in the Conference Center (Harman Building) April 1–2, 1999.